Understanding Neurodiversity

 Words Matter

 Understanding and embracing neurodiversity in communities, schools, and workplaces can improve inclusivity for all people.
-Creating an environment that is helpful to neurodiversity and recognises everyone’s strengths and talents while also providing support for their differences and needs is important and could look like:
+Creating an environment that supports neurodivergence and recognises everyone’s strengths and differing needs is important.
+This can look like:

-- An appropriate setup in the workplace/school that supports sensory preferences such as noise and movement
+- A school or workplace environment that supports sensory preferences for things like noise and movement

-- Clear communication styles that consider each individual’s needs like the use of visuals schedules and avoiding sarcasm or indirect language
+- Clear communication styles that consider each individual’s needs.
+For example, use of visual schedules and avoiding sarcasm or indirect language

-It aims for the acceptance of unfamiliar characteristics that cause no harm rather than teaching “neurotypical” behaviours that may result in masking.
+Neurodiversity opposes curing or normalising behaviours in order to meet neurotypical expectations, with the belief that society should work to remove stigma, create accommodations, and accept neurodiversity.
+It aims for acceptance of unfamiliar characteristics that don’t cause harm, rather than teaching neurotypical behaviours that may result in masking.

 Masking is when a neurodiverse individual hides or controls behaviours that are not considered neurotypical.
-Masking can have severe effects on mental and physical health, inducing conditions like;
+Masking can have severe effects on mental and physical health, and contribute to the development of conditions like:

 What support is available?

-At Therapy Focus, we have a dedicated team of experienced Autism Diagnosticians, Speech Pathologists and Psychologists who can provide support for neurodiverse people.
-Whether that’s working towards receiving a diagnosis or getting support to complete day-to-day activities, our comprehensive services are here to support those who are neurodiverse.
+At Therapy Focus, we have a team of experienced therapists who can provide support for neurodivergent people.
+Whether you need help to get a diagnosis or support to overcome challenges and achieve your goals, our team is here to help.